angular-schule/website-articles/blog/2020-01-everything-github/README.md

 Now we take care of version management.
 This is very easy because the Angular CLI has already created a local Git repository for us.

-1. First things first.
-Let's save the latest changes.
+1. First things first: Let's save the latest changes.

   ```sh
   git add .
   git commit -m "chore: demo content"
   ```

-2. In the upper-right corner of any GitHub page, use the ➕ drop-down menu, and select **New repository**.
+2. Let's crete a GitHub repository.
+In the upper-right corner of any GitHub page, use the ➕ drop-down menu, and select **New repository**.

     ![Screenshot](screenshot_3_repo-create.png)